 For 2009 and subsequent program years, no person or legal entity, excluding a joint venture or general partnership, may receive directly or indirectly, more than \$100,000 total in payments under ELAP, LFP, LIP and SURE combined.
-For 2009-11, the average AGI limitation relating to limits on payments for persons or legal entities, excluding joint ventures and general partnerships, with certain levels of average AGI will apply.
+For 2009-2011, the average AGI limitation relating to limits on payments for persons or legal entities, excluding joint ventures and general partnerships, with certain levels of average AGI will apply.
+Specifically, for 2009-2011, a person or legal entity with an average adjusted gross nonfarm income, as defined in 7 CFR

-ELAP - Livestock April 2010
+ELAP - Livestock October 2011

-Specifically, for 2009-11, a person or legal entity with an average adjusted gross nonfarm income, as defined in 7 CFR Part 1400 that exceeds \$500,000 will not be eligible to receive ELAP payments.
+Part 1400 that exceeds \$500,000 will not be eligible to receive ELAP payments.
 Direct attribution provisions also apply to ELAP for 2009 and subsequent years.
 Under direct attribution, any payment to a legal entity will also be considered for payment limitation purposes to be a payment to persons or legal entities with an interest in the legal entity or in a sub-entity.

-Sign-up
+Sign-Up

-Producers were able to apply to receive ELAP benefits at local FSA service centers beginning Sept, 14, 2009, for eligible livestock feed and grazing losses suffered during 2008 and 2009 due to eligible adverse weather or loss conditions, except for drought or fire on federally managed rangeland.
-For 2008 losses, sign-up ended Dec.
-10, 2009 and for 2009 losses, signup ended Feb.
-1, 2010; however, late-filed applications for 2008 and 2009 losses will be accepted through May 5, 2010.
+Producers were able to apply to receive ELAP benefits at local FSA service centers beginning Sept.
+14, 2009, for eligible livestock feed and grazing losses suffered during 2008 and 2009 due to eligible adverse weather or loss conditions, except for drought or fire on federally managed rangeland.
+For 2008 losses sign-up ended Dec.
+10, 2009, and for 2009 losses sign-up ended Feb.
+1, 2010; however, late-filed applications for 2008 and 2009 losses were accepted through May 5, 2010.
 For 2010 and subsequent year losses, sign-up will end no later than 30 calendar days after the end of the calendar year in which the feed or grazing loss occurred.